sickozell/SickoCV/README.md

 The MODE switches force the "-0+" switches to be as: "subtract/ignore", "subtract/ignore/add" or "ignore/add".

 #### RIGHT-CLICK MENU
-- **Stop Adding on Out Cable** (ticked by default).
-As mentioned above, the starting voltage is reset to 0v in the next row only when an out cable is detected.
-Unticking this option the voltage won't be reset.
+- **Stop Adding on Out Cable** (ticked by default): as mentioned above, the starting voltage is reset to 0v in the next row only when an out cable is detected.
+Unticking this option the voltage won't be reset
-- **Volt Knob Default**.
-With this option the default initialization value of the VLT/ATNV knob can be changed to 0v, +1v or +10v.
+- **Volt Knob Default**: with this option the default initialization value of the VLT/ATNV knob can be changed to 0v, +1v or +10v.
 This unconventional feature lets the user to choose the default knob value depending on the main usage of Adder8:
 if it's used as a fixed pitch adder (without input CV connection) maybe it's useful to have the default value set to +1v, so if the knob position has been changed to detune, it can be quickly restored to add (or subtract) exactly 1 octave in pitch;
 otherwise, if the knob is used as attenuverter with a CV input connected, it can be set to 0v as usual or to +10v to quickly get the full CV voltage.
-- **Attenuator**.
-This converts attenuverter knobs into attenuators when CV inputs are connected.
+- **Attenuator**: this converts attenuverter knobs into attenuators when CV inputs are connected
-- **Reset All Knobs to Default**.
-This resets all knobs value to selected default setting.
+- **Reset All Knobs to Default**: this resets all knobs value to selected default setting

 [back to top](#table-of-contents)